Honestjoewillie/aca-01-lessons/README.md

 * Blog Post 10: https://web.austincodingacademy.com/_book/05Week/02DayClass.html - **Due Thursday 21st**

+### Directories

+* I'll show my example code of getting files linked and images to show up regardless of where they exist in your file structure

 ### Creating our `aboutMe.html` and `contactMe.html` pages!

 [Follow this link for instructions on creating your `About Me` and `Contact Me` html page](https://web.austincodingacademy.com/_book/05Week/02DayClass.html)